pydantic/pydantic/docs/visual_studio_code.md

 ![VS Code strict type errors with model](./img/vs_code_08.png)

-## BaseSettings and ignoring Pylance/pyright errors

-Pylance/pyright does not work well with [`BaseSettings`](./usage/settings.md) - fields in settings classes can be configured via environment variables and therefore "required" fields do not have to be explicitly set when initialising a settings instance.
-However, pyright considers these fields as "required" and will therefore show an error when they're not set.

-See [#3753](https://github.com/pydantic/pydantic/issues/3753#issuecomment-1087417884) for an explanation of the reasons behind this, and why we can't avoid the problem.

-There are two potential workarounds:

-* use an ignore comment (`# pyright: ignore`) when initialising `settings`
-* or, use `settings.parse_obj({})` to avoid the warning

 ## Adding a default with `Field`

 Pylance/pyright requires `default` to be a keyword argument to `Field` in order to infer that the field is optional.